This article describes the specific configuration options to set up the enricher.

 To configure the general options for the enricher, see Configure the general options.

-Users need an API key for their own configuration.
-Sign up and subscribe to the service to obtain the required API key credentials to access the API endpoint exposing the service.
+Users need a MISP API URL and a MISP API key for their own configuration.
+Sign up and subscribe to the service to obtain the required credentials.

 Configure the enricher parameters